tattali/FullCalendarBundle/doc/doctrine-listener.md

         $endDate = $calendar->getEnd();
         $filters = $calendar->getFilters();

-        // You may want do a custom query to populate the calendar
+        // Modify the query to fit to your entity and needs
         // b.beginAt is the start date in the booking entity
         $bookings = $this->em->getRepository(Booking::class)
             ->createQueryBuilder('b')